-Please make sure project title and your name is included in the file names as well on the exterior of CD/DVD.
 Please read the project rubric for details on point distribution prior to submitting final project and process book.

 Magazine Color Mock up/Comp.

 A print out of the final magazine in actual size, trimmed down with pages collated and bound.